c3n9/SerialPort-in-MAUI/README.md

 }
 ```

-## Working with bluetooth / Not tested
+## Working with bluetooth / Not tested set and get value

 ### Everything has been tested using an Arduino MEGA 2560, ESP32 and a Google Pixel 7a smartphone.